Zechariah 11 Fulfilled!

-Zechariah 11:10 A Preterist Commentary: The other Covenant broken at the Time of the End is God’s Covenant with King David.
+A Fufilled Eschatology Interprtation and Commentary of Zechariah 11:10: The other Covenant broken at the Time of the End is God’s Covenant with King David.
 Because God’s Covenant with Day and Night was Broken during the Crucifixion and again at the Second Coming, a Descendant of David would not Rule Corporally in Israel.
 Instead, the Messiah Rules from a Heavenly Throne.

 The other covenant broken at the time of the end in v.
 10 is mentioned in Jeremiah 33:25-26 and Jeremiah 31:35-36.
 See The Miraculous Fulfillment of Jeremiah 33:20-21 explains why Christ Rules from a Heavenly, Not Earthly, Throne.

 14 Then I broke my second staff called Union, breaking the brotherhood between Judah and Israel.